secureCodeBox/documentation/blog/2021-08-09-integrating-windows-scanners.md

 the need for Windows-specific security measures is blatant.
 There exist several security scanners that target specific Windows-related security aspects, such as [Mandiant](https://www.fireeye.com/mandiant.html) or [PingCastle](https://pingcastle.com/).
-PingCastle scans a domain with an Active Directory, reporting any risks that can result from disproportionately privileged accounts or weak password policies for example.
+PingCastle scans a domain with an Active Directory (AD), reporting any risks that can result from disproportionately privileged accounts or weak password policies for example.
 It is the first scanner that we went for integrating in the secureCodeBox, and what a journey it was!
 Join us on our path to automated Windows security, including a lot of inception, dirty workarounds and a sour taste of